sebastianotronto/nissy/README.md

 example, on a Linux system with GCC installed:

 ```
-cd path/to/nissy/src
+cd path/to/nissy
-gcc -O3 -std=c99 -o ../nissy *.c
+gcc -O3 -std=c99 -o nissy ./src/*.c
-cd ..
 ./nissy
 ```

-You can also use the script compile.sh in the src folder, which executes that gcc line (with a few extra options).
+You can also use the script compile.sh, which executes that gcc line (with a few extra options).

 ## Tips